-Dancer, teacher, writer, actress, galleries, real estate broker, President – addict.
+Dancer, teacher, writer, actress, galleries, real estate broker – addict.

 Born in Gothenburg Sweden, Janique was the middle child of 5 siblings.
 Her parents were both in the psychology field, each very open and free in bringing up their 5 children.
 Her childhood was almost with unlimited boundaries -- living a life with her parents telling her “yes” -- never a “no”.